dgfs-clschool22/dgfs-clschool22.github.io/registration.md

 # Deadlines

-July 09th: Deadline for the scholarship and the early bird registration August 31st: Registration closes
+- July 09th: Deadline for the scholarship and the early bird registration <br>
+- August 31st: Registration closes <br>